flyteorg/flyte/rsts/getting_started/index.rst

   pip install flytekit

-Example Script: Computing Descriptive Statistics
+Example: Computing Descriptive Statistics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's create a simple Flyte workflow that involves two steps:
+Let's create a simple Flyte Workflow that involves two steps:

 1. Generate a dataset of ``numbers`` drawn from a normal distribution.
 2. Compute the mean and standard deviation of the ``numbers`` data.

-Create Workflow
+Create a Workflow
-""""""""""""""""
+""""""""""""""""""

 Copy the following code to a file named ``example.py``